Different Types of Wood and Their Uses – Expert Guide

 Aspen is known for its light color.
 That is an added advantage when looking for wood that’s easier to paint, or one that conceals stains.
 Aspen is not very abundant, which makes it a little costly to acquire.
 The wood is a very poor conductor of heat and is highly resistant to moisture.

-aspen wood planks
+aspen wood planks in different sizes

 That combination makes it ideal for use in the construction of saunas as well as the production of matchsticks.
 Since it is also odorless and tasteless, aspen may be used to make chopsticks and various kitchen utensils.